-"LOAD SETUP DEFAULTS" is the function which will have the BIOS default settings loaded into the CMOS memory.
-These default settings are the suggested settings which will optimize system performance and increase system stability Load the setup default is recommended when you receive this mainboard or when the system CMOS data is corrupted.
+"LOAD SETUP DEFAULTS" is the function which will have the BIOS default settings loaded into the CMOS memory, these default settings are the best-case values which will optimize system performance and increase system stability This function will be necessitated when you receive this mainboard, or when the system CMOS data is corrupted.
 Please refer to the Section 4.8 for the procedures.